-UNAIDS Secretariat Spending by Core Function in 2020-2021 (Core and Non-Core Expenditure and Encumbrances)
+UNAIDS Secretariat Spending by Function in 2022 (Core and Non-Core Expenditure and Encumbrances)

 The five Secretariat Functions detail the core responsibilities and monitor achievements within the UBRAF: